VCityTeam/UD-SV/Vocabulary/Readme.md

 This situation contains surrounding and linked objects

+[Towards a Better Understanding of Context and Context-Awareness, Abowd et al](http://link.springer.com/10.1007/3-540-48157-5_29) : Context is any information that can be used to characterize the situation of an entity.
+An entity is a person, place, or object that is considered relevant to the interaction between a user and an application, including the user and applications themselves.

 ### Environment
 ---
 [Definition](https://www.dictionary.com/browse/environment): The aggregate of surrounding things, conditions, or influences; surroundings; milieu.